 You can also travel to Helsinki from Stockholm in Sweden, or from St. Petersburg in Russia.
 The ferry ride from Stockholm is a 16-hour overnight journey, but the Tallink Silja Line offers comfortable accommodation and you will not want to miss the views on the journey.

 Book ferry tickets in advance for cheaper fares.
+Check route availability and prices, and book your ferry tickets here!

 Of course, Helsinki is also connected by air with airports all over Europe and beyond.
 Finnair, Finland’s own airline, has Helsinki as its hub and offers connections to numerous destinations worldwide.